stefanneuhaus/docker-jre9-for-gradle/README.md

 # Java 9 Docker image for use with Gradle

-You are looking for a small Java runtime optimized for use with Gradle?
+You are looking for a small Java 9 runtime?
+This image contains all you need to be able to run Gradle inside your container.

 - [Debian stretch-slim](https://hub.docker.com/_/debian/)
-- [OpenJDK 9.0.1](http://jdk.java.net/9/) custom runtime image containing the following modules
+- [Oracle JDK 9.0.1](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html) custom runtime image containing the following modules
-  - `java.base`
-  - `java.logging`
+  - `java.se`
-  - `java.management`
+  - `jdk.unsupported`

-Image size: 106.7 MB
+Image size: 135 MB